Hairygami: Analysis of DNA Nanostructures' Conformational Change Driven by Functionalizable Overhangs: Results and Discussion

-Further, while the weighted average values are valuable for comparisons of curvature between different structures, the individual flexibility of a structure can be seen from the differences between end-to-end distance free-energy profiles for the respective overhang lengths studied (Fig~\ref{fig:length}).
+The flexibility of a structure can be further seen from the differences between end-to-end distance free-energy profiles for the respective overhang lengths studied (Fig~\ref{fig:length}).
 From the relative flatness of the free-energy profiles, it can be seen that the structures have immense flexibility in exploring conformations outside of the minimum.
-For example, the $2$D origami with $9$nt overhangs has a free energy minimum at $R_{\rm ee} = 48$ nm, but is only about $7$ times less likely to visit $R_{\rm ee}$ values of $30$ nm and $150$ times less likely to visit $R_{\rm ee}$ values of $7$ nm, and hence it is expected to sample these conformations frequently in the bulk.
-Thus, to understand both the structure and how flexible DNA origami will behave in solution and how likely certain conformations are, it is vital to obtain more accurate and complete information than static structural properties (e.g. AFM image) can provide us.
+For example, the $2$D origami with $9$nt overhangs has a free energy minimum at $R_{\rm ee} = 48$ nm, but is only about $7$ times less likely to visit $R_{\rm ee}$ values of $30$ nm and $150$ times less likely to visit $R_{\rm ee}$ values of $7$ nm.
+Hence, it is expected to sample these conformations frequently in the bulk.
+Thus, to understand how flexible DNA origami will behave in solution and how likely certain conformations are, it is vital to obtain more accurate and complete information than static structural properties (e.g. AFM image) can provide us.